GSA/challenges-and-prizes/pages/fy23-year-in-review.md

 Challenge.Gov saw steady growth in FY23 over the previous fiscal year.
 There were more prize competitions hosted on Challenge.Gov and more federal agencies sponsored prize competitions.
 The most common type of challenge were those seeking ideas from the public, indicating agencies are leveraging prize competitions as a way to lower barriers to engaging the public and tapping into new audiences.
 </p>
   </div>
-  <h2>Challenge.Gov Platform Data</h2>

-<p>The new platform opened the door for the Challenge.Gov team to explore new ways to grow a connected community of federal challenge managers and build relationships with other federal partners.
-Our team worked to increase the adoption and mature the practice of open innovation to advance agency missions through empowering and connecting members of the Challenge and Prize Community of Practice, hosting interactive learning experiences, and developing resources.</p>
 <div class="usr-guide-wrap-main">
   <div class="grid-row grid-gap mt-1">
     <div class="tablet:grid-col-3">